data-henrik/chatbot-talks/README.md

 # Chatbots - Getting Started 2018
 Resources for my July 2018 talks on chatbots.
+To see this introduction as presentation, render the [PITCHME.md on GitPitch](https://gitpitch.com/data-henrik/chatbot-talk2018/master).

 # Overview
 Here is an overview of chatbot concepts.
 [Wikipedia has this short description about chatbots](https://en.wikipedia.org/wiki/Chatbot) :